DimaSomik/Kapusta_Backend/README.md

 ## 🛠️ Tech Stack

-This is the backend repository for the Kapusta project.
+This is the backend repository for the Kapusta project

 🔗 [Check out the repository](https://github.com/DimaSomik/Kapusta_Backend)